ronligt/Circle-Of-Fifths/README.md

 *(older version)*

+## Instruction

 In the LaTeX document look for the `Phase` comments and follow the instructions.
 Print after each phase.
 The document is set default to the first phase.

-Note in the 'modes'-layer you need to cut out the parts where it says `cut out`...
+Note that in the 'modes'-layer you need to cut out the parts where it says `cut out`...

 If you cannot create the PDF's please download the [base.pdf](base.pdf), [modes.pdf](modes.pdf) and [chords.pdf](chords.pdf).

+You can try to join the three pieces in the center with a [split pin](https://en.wikipedia.org/wiki/Brass_fastener).

 ## Description